 How to Remove Paint from Concrete | Step-by-Step Guide

-Removing paint from a concrete floor or garage floor can seem daunting, but with the right approach, it’s manageable.
+Removing paint from floor or garage floor can seem daunting, but with the right approach, it’s manageable.
 Whether dealing with light paint stains or stubborn paint that refuses to budge, selecting the proper method is essential for preserving the surface and achieving a clean result.
 Here’s a step-by-step guide on how to remove paint from concrete effectively while considering important factors like paint type, thickness, and the condition of the surface.

 Step 1: Clean the Surface